 Steven Spielberg's Lincoln--Movie Review

-As I write this, I have just finished watching the Steven Spielberg movie, "Lincoln," and it was amazing in its detail; unflinching in its portrayal of back-room politics; stunning in its scope and heart-wrenching in its sensitivity to the raw emotions of the characters.
+As I watched the Steven Spielberg movie, "Lincoln," I found it amazing in its detail; unflinching in its portrayal of back-room politics; stunning in its scope and heart-wrenching in its sensitivity to the raw emotions of the characters.

 The portrayal of Lincoln by Daniel Day-Lewis and of Mary Todd Lincoln by Sally Field were absolutely believable..."unimpeachable," if you'll pardon the political pun.